tsanhan/W300522ER/README.md

 >
 > whichIsLarger(() => 505050, () => 5050) ➞ "f"

+4. Create a function that takes a string as input and capitalizes a letter if its ASCII code is even and returns its lower case version if its ASCII code is odd.

+> sciiCapitalize("to be or not to be!") ➞ "To Be oR NoT To Be!"
+>
+> asciiCapitalize("THE LITTLE MERMAID") ➞ "THe LiTTLe meRmaiD"
+>
+> asciiCapitalize("Oh what a beautiful morning.") ➞ "oH wHaT a BeauTiFuL moRNiNg."

-1. next lesson material
+5. next lesson material

-2. learn next lesson recursion
+6. learn next lesson recursion